dinfuehr/dinfuehr-hugo/content/blog/jsc-stack.md

 TODO: insert image here

-All arguments are passed on the stack, there is also some additional metadata passed as argument [1](https://trac.webkit.org/browser/webkit/trunk/Source/JavaScriptCore/interpreter/CallFrame.h?rev=238247#L78).
+All arguments are passed on the stack, there are also some [additional values](https://trac.webkit.org/browser/webkit/trunk/Source/JavaScriptCore/interpreter/CallFrame.h?rev=238247#L78) passed as argument.

 ### Calling JS-Functions from C++
 JSC's calling convention is quite different to the one used by C++.